 - We are actively helping California Nissan owners avoid a similarly poor settlement deal impacting their vehicles, helping clients navigate the opt out and filing process.

-In each of those cases, we believe owners deserved a full buyback and more because they were, ultimately, not sold the vehicle as represented.
+In each of those cases, we believe owners deserved a full buyback and more because they were, ultimately, not sold the vehicle as represented by the manufacturer.
 It’s why we will also pursue a full buyback and more for owners of Mercedes-Benz BlueTEC vehicles impacted by another emissions scandal.

 Contact Stern Law by calling (844) 808-7529 or complete our online contact form to get started.
 Any case involving a governmental investigation and class action situation is vulnerable to a settlement that automatically includes every owner.
 Once a settlement is reached, an opt out period soon follows where owners will be required to submit specific information to avoid being otherwise included in and subject to the terms of the class settlement.
 Starting that process now, sooner rather than later, will allow our firm to support you and protect your legal rights as events unfold with this Mercedes-Benz emissions scandal.
 We charge nothing out-of-pocket, meaning you will know that we are focused on getting the results our clients deserve.
 As a result, owners receive our assistance from start to finish in this complicated process, while ultimately pursuing all the compensation they fully deserve.